 Although programs from different schools will vary you could be required to take an educational psychology, issues in contemporary education, foundations of language and literacy, exceptional and at-risk learners and along with your other core classes required by your school.
 Also, in order to get your certification you will be required to do a certain number of field experience hours as well as complete at least one semester of student teaching.

-General Education was the 35th most popular major in the 2018-2019 school year.
-Colleges in the United States reported awarding 31,066 degrees in this year alone.
-This 419 less than the prior year, a decrease of 1.3%.
+General Education was the 35th most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 28,030 degrees in this year alone.
+This represents a 4.3% reduction in education degrees awarded over the prior year's total of 29,223.

-The United States has 344 different schools where you can get a degree in general education.
-This year's Best Colleges for General Education ranking compares 34 of them to identify the best overall programs in the country.
+The United States has 783 different schools where you can get a degree in general education.
+This year's Best General Education Schools ranking compares 501 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom education rankings further below.

 In order to be comfortable as a teacher it is necessary for students to become familiar with public speaking.
 As a teacher you will be required to talk in front of a classroom full of students, but you will also talk to administrators, other school staff, and parents and guardians.
 Public speaking is a skill that you will want to be well versed in.
 You should also enjoy working with children and with other people.
 This is not a job where you will sit in a cubicle all day.

 You should also be creative and passionate about learning.
 As a teacher you need to differentiate instruction and get your students excited about the material so that they are willing to learn from you.
 You will also acquire skills to help sell your subject.
 You will be responsible for motivating your students and ensuring that they are giving you their best work.
 Patience is an important trait to have as an educator.
 Teaching and re-teaching will happen often to ensure that all students understand.
 Organization is key in order to be prepared, effective, and to use time efficiently.